dumbmety/list-cities/README.md

 -   Edit city: as a prompt, it receives a new value from the user, alerts the user if it is duplicate, and updates it if it is a new input value.
 -   Display in Google Maps: clicking on this button, the current city name will be displayed in Google maps
 -   Clear items: clicking this button will remove all cities from your list.
--   Sweetalert2: We used the sweetalert library to display alerts.
+-   Alert Box: We used the sweetalert2 library to display alerts.

 # For Learning